Skip to main content

 Here’s a sample sequence:

-• You should adapt their asks to the length of your sales process.
+You should adapt these asks to the length of your sales process.
 The longer the process, the more requests you can reasonably make.

-Not only does incremental closing give reps valuable information and resources, it also tells you how the deal is progressing.
+Not only do these sales closing methods give reps valuable information and resources, but they also indicate how the deal is progressing.
 For instance, it’s a red flag if the buyer refuses to connect you with the signing authority.

 If incremental closing is so effective, why isn’t every salesperson doing it?
 Many incorrectly believe their prospects will be turned off by their “demands.”
 But if you consistently provide value to buyers, making a small request won’t seem unreasonable or selfish.
 On the contrary, prospects typically recognize it’s in their best interests to work with you.

-Some reps struggle to incrementally close because they don’t have the requisite closing vocabulary.
-People aren’t born knowing how to close: It’s something you must learn.
+Some reps struggle with sales closing methods because they don’t have the requisite closing vocabulary.
+People aren’t born knowing how to close; it’s something you must learn.
 The good news is that practicing incremental closing simultaneously improves your traditional closing skills.

 Once you’ve built incremental closes into your sales process, it’s simple to track success.
 Simply record how many times you follow your new closing plan.